uc-cdis/data-portal/docs/portal_config.md

     "tagSelector": {
       "title": "Associated tags organized by category"
     },
-    "studies": [ // new in data-portal 4.0.0, this configures addition of tutorial nbs to specific studies.
+    "studies": [ // optional, this configures addition of tutorial nbs to specific studies.
 Shown here in BRH example.
 For HEAL, set to []
       {
         "match": {
           "short_name": "Methodology and Advanced Analytics Resource Center"